BuddyForms/BuddyForms-Hook-Fields/readme.txt

 == Changelog ==
+= 1.3.1 - 23 April 2020 =
+* Removed the limitation of the hook tab to appear in all form elements.
+* Added a custom post type to handle the templates.
+* Added a security to make all template private.
+* Getting the form element output form buddyforms to show the table values.

 = 1.3.0 - 27 March 2020 =
 * Added option to use a page as template to customize the single post view with form shortcodes.